 The late, Ms. Foster devoted her career to social justice and youth development.
 She has improved her community with her development of nationally acclaimed unique peer-based education and violence prevention programs for Sonoma County youth.
 Her innovative leadership caused her to be: named “Woman of the Year” by the CA. State Legislature in 2008; awarded “Outstanding Achievement Award” from San Quentin Squires, 2001-2009; Graduate of Leadership Santa Rosa; rewarded with Certificate of Recognition from California State Senate, “Minimizing Occurrence of Violence in Everyday Society”; and has been honored by many state and local organizations.
 Dyan’s incredible people skills and creative talents make her the first “Champion” with Supporting Champions.

 Dyan was the first person to utilize Your Dag Chart when in early 2016 she was diagnosed with oral cancer.
 She shared her chart with her surgeon in depth and he scheduled her for surgery the next Wednesday.
 Once upon the table, she was anesthetized and he entered her mouth.
 Within minutes he withdrew from the surgery.
 The next morning, upon waking up, the surgeon, who was Department Chief, Thyroid & Parathyroid Surgery, Head & Neck Surgical Oncology, told her that he could not surgically remove the carcinoma without destroying the majority of activity preferences she indicated on her Dag Chart.
 Instead, he advised her to have chemo and radiation therapy.
+Her cancer was "cured", but she did not survive the procedures.

 Adam Goodman, Co-Chairman and Co-Founder